AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/job-aids.md

 An HTML package must have the following:

-* An Index.html file.&nbsp;
+* An Index.html file.
-* The Index.html file must reside in the root folder of a zip file.&nbsp;
+* The Index.html file must reside in the root folder of a zip file.

-Specify the content to be uploaded as a zip file, within which the Index.html file is located.&nbsp;
+Specify the content to be uploaded as a zip file, within which the Index.html file is located.

 All the contents, resources and assets must be referenced within the HTML package and be accessible through Index.html.